INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS — ABOUT ‘RELEASE’.

 Overall epidemiology of tibia fractures in skiing

-2— Significantly, other types of previously obscure tibia-fracture are now on the rise: severe, high-energy tibia-plateau fractures, severe tibial-tuberosity fractures, and high-energy spiral-tibia-fractures.
-Each of these types of tibia-fractures comprise the fastest-growing categories of injuries in skiing — paralleling the advent of fat-skis and pin-bindings (causation is still not linked, epidemiologically — but is strongly ‘associated’ clinically and biomechanically).
-The high-energy nature of the new types of skiing fractures involve multiple-fragments, difficult surgical reconstruction, and 10 to 15-months of aggressive rehabilitation.
-Many skiers who sustain these new types of tibia fractures can never ski again.
-Fat skis on firm snow; and pin-bindings in any snow (except Trab TR2; Diamir Vipec; Salomon Shift and Atomic Shift — though Shift bindings do not mitigate ACL injury in the alpine-mode) — are a serious problem for the sustainability of our beautiful sport.
-Howell SkiBindings principle, Rick Howell, has tested and generated extensive release-envelopes involving about 20 brands of pin-bindings.
-All pin-binding release-function (except Trab TR2; Diamir Vipec; Salomon Shift and Atomic Shift: see above) is horrendous at best, many times requiring 2 Very High Level releases in order for the ski to release from the boot ... which release-levels are well above the fracture-limits to which any ‘gap-setting’ can be adjusted ... meaning that the tibia becomes fractured twice during one injury-producing event.
-Pin bindings have nearly zero lateral elasticity — thus causing 'high-energy' tibia fractures involving many bone-fragments.
-Fat skis are causing tibia-tuberosity fractures (and MCL-injuries) because the wide-width of fat skis — when skiing on firm snow — induces large lateral bending-moments (abduction-moments) at the top (proximal end) of the tibia.
-Fractures in this location often extend into the top surface of the tibial plateau, causing future-damage to the menisci that are seated on the top of the tibia plateau.
-The negligent, overly-loose ISO standards for pin-bindings (wrongly called 'tech-bindings' — they are hardly 'tech') must be changed to reflect human-biomechanics, not just manufacturing tolerances that have nothing to do with basic human biomechanical requirements [see footnote 10].
+2— Another type of previously obscure tibia-fracture is now on the rise: severe, high-energy tibia-plateau fractures.
+This type of tibia-fracture matches the growth of fat-skis and pin-bindings (causation is still not linked, epidemiologically — but is strongly ‘associated’ clinically and biomechanically).
+The high-energy nature of this type of fracture involves multiple bone fragments, difficult surgical reconstruction, and 10 to 15-months of aggressive rehabilitation.
+Some skiers who sustain this type of tibia fracture never ski again.
+Fat skis on firm snow and pin-bindings in any type of snow (except Trab TR2; Diamir Vipec; Salomon Shift and Atomic Shift — though Shift bindings do not mitigate ACL injury in the alpine-mode) — are a serious problem for the sustainability of our beautiful sport.
+Howell SkiBindings principle, Rick Howell, has tested and generated extensive release-envelope data involving 20 brands of pin-bindings.
+All pin-bindings’ release-function (except Trab TR2; Diamir Vipec; Salomon Shift and Atomic Shift: see above) is horrendous at best — and can require 2 very high magnitude releases to cause the ski to fully-separate from the boot ... which release-levels are well above the fracture-limits to which any ‘gap-setting’ can be adjusted ... meaning that the tibia can become fractured twice during one injury-producing event.
+Further, pin-bindings have nearly zero lateral elasticity before release — thus causing 'high-energy' tibia fractures involving many bone-fragments.
+Fat skis are causing tibia-plateau fractures (and ACL, MCL and meniscus injuries) because their wide-width — when skiing on firm snow — induces large lateral bending-moments (abduction-moments) at the top (proximal end) of the tibia.
+Fractures in this location often extend into the top surface of the tibial plateau, causing future-damage to the menisci that are seated on the top of the damaged tibial plateau surface.
+The knowingly-negligent, overly-loose ISO standards for pin-bindings (wrongly called 'tech-bindings' — they are hardly 'tech') must be changed to reflect human-biomechanics, not reflect only manufacturing tolerances that have little to do with basic human biomechanical requirements [see footnote 10].
 Fat skis are great in powder or in loose-snow — but skiers should be advised that skiing on fat skis (wider than 87mm at the waist) on firm snow could end one's skiing career.
 Do not use fat skis on firm snow.
 Skiing on the combination of fat skis with pin-bindings on firm snow invites serious trouble.
 If you are skiing with pin-bindings (other than Trab TR2; Diamir Vipec; Salomon Shift or Atomic Shift) — no matter what the release settings are adjusted to — do not fall in the touring-mode, do not get partially (or fully) trapped in an avalanche: you cannot self-release out of pin-bindings once trapped in an avalanche.

 Conclusion: tibia-related release-function of alpine ski-bindings

-The release function of a ski-binding is highly regulated by international ski binding standards.
-All alpine ski-bindings sold in Austria, Switzerland and Germany must be certified for their compliance with the minimum international ski-binding release-function standard — ISO 9462 — through testing and certification by the only independent ski-binding testing lab in the world — by TÜV, in Munich, Germany [see footnote 9].
-Even if there is no 'local rule' enforcing ski-binding certification — for example, there are no certification-enforcement rules in USA or Canada requiring certification according to the above ISO standards — we urge all skiers and ski shops to seek only ski-bindings that are independently certified by TÜV for their function according to ISO 9462, ISO 9465 and ISO 11087 — and that meet ‘Standard Industry Practice’ for anti-pre-release and durability.
+The release-function of alpine ski-bindings is regulated by international ski-binding standards.
+All alpine ski-bindings sold in Austria, Switzerland and Germany must be certified for their compliance with international standards ISO 9462, ISO 9465 and ISO 11087 by the only independent ski-binding testing lab in the world — TÜV, in Munich, Germany [footnote 9].
+Even if there is no 'local rule' enforcing ski-binding certification — for example, there are no statutes or case laws in USA or Canada requiring certification according to the above ISO standards — we urge all skiers and ski shops to seek only alpine ski-bindings that are independently certified by TÜV — and that meet ‘standard industry practice’ for anti-pre-release and durability.

-It is anticipated that Howell SkiBindings will be independently Certified before being shipped into the stream of commerce.
+It is anticipated that Howell SkiBindings will be independently certified in Germany before being shipped into the stream of commerce, as planned, October, 2023.

 Skiing ACL injury mechanisms

-The most frequent skiing-ACL 'injury-mechanism' is the Slip-Catch ACL-injury-mechanism-scenario, which is somewhat similar to the Phantom-Foot ACL-injury-mechanism-scenario.
-The Slip-Catch ACL-injury-mechanism-scenario is shown at the instant of ACL-rupture in this photo:
+The most prevalent skiing-ACL injury-mechanism appears to be, ‘Slip-Catch’ (Bere; Senner) — which mechanism is similar to ‘Phantom-Foot’ (Johnson, Shealy, Ettlinger) because both mechanisms involve abduction-dominant loading.
+The Slip-Catch ACL-injury mechanism is shown at the instant of ACL-rupture in this photo:

 Large abduction-moments are involved in the most prevalent skiing-ACL injury mechanisms